dpaleka/consistency-forecasting/README.md

 ```
 NO_CACHE=True python -m pytest -s
 ```
 This will run all tests located in the `tests/` directory.
+As `pytest` also runs all files named `test_*.py` or `*_test.py`, please do not name anything in `src/` like this if you don't think it should run on every PR.
+If you want to reuse the LLM calls you made in a previous test run, use the `LOCAL_CACHE=cache_dir` flag.
 Please fix any failing tests before submitting your PR.
-As `pytest` also runs all files named `test_*.py` or `*_test.py`, please do not name anything in `src/` like this if you don't think it should run on every PR.

 #### Skipping tests
 The following tests are skipped by default.
 You can run them by enabling the corresponding flags: